wgross/TreeStore.Core/src/TreeStore.DictionaryFS/readme.md

 All other key-value-pairs are properties of the file system item.
 The filesystem uses only container nodes, Leaf nodes aren't created.

-The implementation of the IServiceProvider-interface is simple.
-If the requested type is assignable to from this, the references of the adapter is returned as implementation of the requested service:
+The implementation of the IServiceProvider interface is simple.
+If the requested type is assignable from ```this```, the references of the adapter is returned as implementation of the requested service:

 ```Csharp
 public object?
 GetService(Type serviceType)